 Despite functioning similarly, there are several differences between how a PLB and an EPIRB work and the situations that you would require one.

-Firstly, a PLB is a lot smaller in weight and size than an EPIRB as it is designed to be carried by a single person and is registered to the individual rather than to a vessel.
-Because of this PLBs can be used anywhere in the world at sea or on land, depending on what frequency they operate on, whereas an EPIRB will only be used at sea.
+Firstly, a PLB is a lot smaller in weight and size than an EPIRB as it is designed to be carried by a single person.
+Because of this 406MHz only PLBs can be used anywhere in the world at sea or on land, depending on what frequency they operate on, whereas an EPIRB will only be used on water.

 Due to its size, the transmission duration of a PLB is a minimum of 24 hours, whereas an EPIRB will transmit for a minimum of 48 hours and will float in the water.
 As a PLB is a personal piece of equipment, it should ideally be worn on the person or be integrated within the wearer's life jacket.